A unified model of dark energy and inflation from the Markov-Mukhanov action: Summary

 \section{Summary}

 We considered a cosmological model obtained from a modification of the field equations of General Relativity as proposed by Markov and Mukhanov in \cite{Markov:1985py}.
 For the matter content of the universe we considered only matter, radiation and a dark energy component in accordance with recent observation.
 We then obtained a phase of accelerated expansion in the early universe via a suitable and natural choice of the matter-gravity coupling.
 In this framework the role of the inflaton field is replaced by the effects of the matter-gravity coupling on the universe's content.
 The most noteworthy result of our analysis is that in order for the model to match the observational data from the CMB we must require that the late universe dark energy equation of state departs slightly from the cosmological constant.
 This is in accordance with recent observations by DESI that suggest a dynamical nature for dark energy.
-If confirmed, the connection of such dynamical nature of dark energy with the matter-gravity coupling may turn out to have important implications for our understanding of gravity at high energies and at large scales.
+In our model, the dynamical nature of dark energy is achieved through the matter gravity coupling.
+If confirmed, the connection of such dynamical nature of dark energy with a connection to the matter-gravity coupling may turn out to have important implications for our understanding of gravity at high energies and at large scales.